 The Spanish Inquisition begins by King Ferdinand and Queen Isabella, resulting in the deaths of tens of thousands, including Jews.

-Martin Luther has the revelation that a man is saved by faith in Christ alone, apart from either works or the Sacraments.
+Martin Luther has the revelation that a man is saved by faith in Christ alone, apart from either works or the sacraments.
 This revelation is in direct conflict with the teachings of the Catholic Church.

 Luther nails his 95 Theses to the door of the Castle Church in Wittenberg.
 Luther is a professor of theology and the door is commonly used as a bulletin board to post topics for debate.
-The nails pounded into the door on this day changed the course of history.
+The nails pounded into the door on this day change the course of history.
 It is the first public act of the Reformation.

-Henry VIII splits with Rome by declaring himself, “The only supreme head in earth of the Church of England.”
+Henry VIII splits with Rome by declaring himself “the only supreme head in earth of the Church of England.”
 This is not based on a doctrinal split.
-Henry’s wrangle with the Pope is over the issue of him declaring his first marriage void.
+Henry’s wrangle with the pope is over the issue of him declaring his first marriage void.
 Henry VIII’s move eventually helps cement England as a Protestant nation.

 In Jerusalem, the Moslems seal up the Golden Gate to prevent, as the Jewish tradition asserts, the entrance point of the Messiah into the Holy City.